Basic Food - Work Requirements

 Ineligibility Due to Failure to Meet ABAWD Requirements

 If a client exhausts the 3-out-of-36 months eligibility limit, we must terminate the person's Basic Food benefits as soon as we become aware of this information.
-We must deny this person Basic Food at application or recertification if they do not have a personal exemption and they do not live in a waived area, unless they have requalified under Regaining Eligibility
+We must also deny this person Basic Food at application or recertification if they do not have a personal exemption and they do not live in a waived area, unless they have requalified under Regaining Eligibility.

 If a client is terminated for non-participation, the person is an ineligible household member.
 We include this person's income in the Basic Food Assistance Unit as described under WAC 388-450-0140 How does the income of an ineligible assistance unit member affect my eligibility and benefits for food assistance?
+More information in the Allocation & Deeming chapter.

 Regaining Eligibility

-There are no limits to the number of times a client can regain eligibility.
+• There are no limits to the number of times a client can regain eligibility.

 Eligibility for a Second 3-month period for ABAWDs WAC 388-444-0045(1) & (3).